Sebastien-Le/MultivariateDataScience/README.md

 # Online course starter: R

-This is a starter repo based on the
+This is a starter repository based on the
 [course framework](https://github.com/ines/spacy-course) I developed for my [spaCy course](https://course.spacy.io).
 The front-end is powered by [Gatsby](http://gatsbyjs.org/) and [Reveal.js](https://revealjs.com) and the